mchadds/basic-login-backend/README.md

 $ npm run start:dev
 ```

-Runs the app in the development mode.
+Run the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) if the front end of the application is started first or [http://localhost:3001](http://localhost:3001) if the backend of the application is started first